What is a false or misleading claim in advertising?

 There are cases wherein the loss or damage of a customer by virtue of such a claim is not significant.
 In some instances, the false representations may only be a few dollars or some inconvenience.
 However, our firm strives to protect and represent consumers as we believe that this is not a cost that any consumer should have to endure because of a false claim in an advertisement.

 If you are a consumer who has suffered losses or damages due to misleading claims then depending upon the type of damage and the consequences, the class of litigants may participate in a class-action lawsuit to recover compensation for any losses or damages that you may have incurred.
-We invite you to reach out to us to ensure that you would be getting the compensation that you deserve.
+We invite you to reach out to us as the best commercial lawyers in Sydney to ensure that you would be getting the compensation that you deserve.

 (Australian Competition and Consumer Commission v Pental Limited FCA 491)